Xtaiewzer/Best-Way-Searcher/README.md

 # Best-Way-Searcher
-For use the project you must install Pygame
+You must install Pygame to launch the project